 According to Rizzo, CIA personnel were concerned that they might face criminal liability for employing some of the EITs.

-concluded that most of the proposed techniques were lawful, they had not made a determination with respect to waterboarding and recommended asking the Department's Office of Legal Counsel for guidance on the legality of all the proposed techniques.
+Although CTC legal staff had concluded that most of the proposed techniques were lawful, they had not made a determination with respect to waterboarding and mock burial, and recommended asking the Department's Office of Legal Counsel for guidance on the legality of all the proposed techniques.
+According to CTC attorney (b)(3) CIA OGC wanted confirmation that CTC's legal analysis was correct, and also wanted to obtain a prospective "declination of prosecution" from DOJ regarding the proposed use of EITs on Abu Zubaydah.